GluuFederation/docs-ce-prod/docs/source/user-management/local-user-management.md

 - User Status

 !!!
 Note
-    If `User Status` is not included, the default is set to Inactive.
+    If `User Status` is not included, the user(s) will be set to Inactive.

 Additional fields can be defined for import by navigating to `Organization Configuration` > `JSON Configuration` and selecting the tab for `oxTrust Import Configuration`.
 [Read the docs](../admin-guide/oxtrust-ui.md#oxtrust-import-configuration).